 We take the fact with the forecast, that is what we will most likely receive at the end of this month.
-Subtract from this the plan for the segment and divide the result by the plan for the period.
-The resulting number answers the question to what extent a particular segment deviates from the plan.
+Subtract from this the goals for the segment and divide the result by the plan for the period.
+The resulting number answers the question to what extent a particular segment deviates from the forecast.

 For example, for April transactions we see a deviation of −4.8%:

 This means that in April, we’re 4.8% behind the transaction plan.
 If you add up the values for all channels above this figure, the total will be −4.8%.

 Why do we look at this?
 Why don’t we look at relative deviation?
 For example, say we have a small Referral channel.
 According to the plan, there should be, say, 50 transactions.
 A difference of even 20 transactions will give us a 40% deviation.
 But this isn’t what you need to pay attention to in the first place, because there are much larger channels.
 And if a larger channel shows a deviation of 10%, it will be much more important for the business.
 The red and green colors in the table show how important it is for the business to pay attention to this segment.

 In the screenshot below, we’ve expanded the data for April:

 Here we see that data can be decomposed into channels and regions.
 We can select those segments that we want to look at first.
 Red is a risk zone, green is a growth zone.
 The conversion rate is marked in blue, and at the bottom there’s a summary.